 So, which section is suitable for putting a unit as uses ?

 First, the main difference is that :

-- Items in the uses statement in the interface are visible in the entire unit, while
+- Items in the interface are visible in the entire unit, while

-- Items in the uses statement in the implementation are only visible in the implemantation section.
+- Items in the implementation are only visible in the implemantation section.

 See the three units as example below :